-- For about 100 years from 1789, to 1870, the French under went repeated revolutions and counter revolutions as Republicans and Monarchists (divided into three factions, each supporting a different dynasty, and a different style of monarchy) battled for control of the government.
-First came the Ancien Regime, then the First Republic (including the Reign of Terror, the Directorate and the Consulate as distinct phases inaugured through violent means), then the First Empire under Napoleon (1804-1814), then the First Bourbon Restoration, (1814-1815) then the 100 days, (1815) then the Second Bourbon Restoration, (1815-1830) then the July Monarchy, (1830-1848) then the Second Republic, (1848-1852) then the Second Empire, (1853-1870) before finally settling on the Third Republic in 1870, which was the first relatively stable French democracy (still prone to short-lived, unstable government), lasting 70 years (longer then any other government in France since the first revolution — interestingly, it was originally intended to just be a placeholder government until the monarchy was restored, but that fell apart because the leading candidate to take the restored throne made impossible demands and nobody could see how anyone else could take his placenote ) until 1940 when it was destroyed by the Nazis and replaced with the Vichy puppet regime.
+- For about 80 years, from 1789 to 1870, the French underwent repeated revolutions and counter-revolutions as Republicans and Monarchists (divided into three factions, each supporting a different dynasty, and a different style of monarchy) battled for control of the government.
+First came the Ancient Regime, then the First Republic (including the Reign of Terror, the Directorate and the Consulate as distinct phases inaugured through violent means), then the First Empire under Napoleon (1804-1814), then the First Bourbon Restoration (1814-1815), then the 100 days (1815), then the Second Bourbon Restoration (1815-1830), then the July Monarchy (1830-1848), then the Second Republic (1848-1852), then the Second Empire (1853-1870), before finally settling on the Third Republic in 1870, which was the first relatively stable French democracy (still prone to short-lived, unstable government), lasting 70 years (longer than any other government in France since the first revolution — interestingly, it was originally intended to just be a placeholder government until the monarchy was restored, but that fell apart because the leading candidate to take the restored throne made impossible demands and nobody could see how anyone else could take his placenote ) until 1940 when it was destroyed by the Nazis and replaced with the collaborationist regime based in Vichy.
 The Fourth Republic was established following WWII and had twenty-four successive cabinets in twelve years, with only one lasting over a year.
 The shortest-lived one only lasted two days.
-Then it collapsed in 1958 as France lost control of its colonies.note It was replaced by the Fifth Republic which has remained in power ever since, although there was still a threat of a student-organized revolution in 1968; it fell apart because the more wary industrial workers refused to side with them.
+Then it collapsed in 1958 as France lost control of its colonies.note It was replaced by the Fifth Republic, which has remained in power ever since, although there was still a threat of a student-organized revolution in 1968; it fell apart because the more wary industrial workers refused to side with them.

-- Several of the tiny states that made up Germany in the 19th century had small scale examples of Revolving Door Revolution, most famously the Revolutions of 1848, most of which where crushed by the monarchist establishment.
-In the 19th century, the most powerful of those tiny states, Prussia, reunited all the German speaking states (with the exceptions of Austria, Switzerland, and Lichtenstein) into a new "German Empire" in 1871.
+- Several of the tiny states that made up Germany in the 19th century had small-scale examples of Revolving Door Revolution, most famously the Revolutions of 1848, most of which were crushed by the monarchist establishment.
+In the 19th century, the most powerful of those tiny states, Prussia, reunited all the German-speaking states (with the exceptions of Austria, Switzerland, and Lichtenstein) into a new "German Empire" in 1871.
 In 1914, the German Empire fights in World War One.
 In 1918, the German Empire is overthrown by the Weimar Republic.
 Part of Germany is given to the new nation of Poland, cutting off East Prussia from the rest of Germany.
-In 1933 Hitler is appointed Chancellor of Germany, and proceeds to overthrow the democratic Wiemar Republic and conquer vast tracts of land.
+In 1933 Hitler is appointed Chancellor of Germany and proceeded to overthrow the democratic Weimar Republic and conquer vast tracts of land.
 Losing World War II, Germany is again divided, this time into a Democratic West Germany, and a Communist East Germany.
 Following the collapse of Communism, the two Germanies reunite in 1990.